hoffmanap/housingstrategy/README.md

 2. **Adding a policy can never reduce the total.** Where two mechanisms both apply to a parcel, the model takes the larger rather than letting one replace the other.
 Earlier versions had several cases where checking an additional box lowered the citywide number — always because a value was silently replaced by a different formula instead of combined with what was already there.
 3. **The same physical capacity is never counted twice, and yield with no construction policy behind it doesn't exist.** Where two policies would describe the same square footage (Midrise and the parking-reform unit boost both freeing the same land), the model takes the maximum, not the sum.
 Where a policy had no construction mechanism of its own but still produced yield — parking reform's standalone job formula, identical to Midrise's and firing even with no construction policy active — that yield is removed rather than deduplicated, since nothing built it.
 4. **A geographic constraint applies to what it actually governs, not to the whole parcel.** Historic district protection blocks new construction and exterior-changing policies, but not Mansion Conversion, which changes nothing external.
 An earlier version applied it as a blanket exclusion from every calculation on the parcel, which silently zeroed policies the constraint was never meant to touch.
+5. **A fallback assumption doesn't apply once the data explicitly contradicts it.** "No multifamily allowed" defaulted to "but a single-family home is still fine" — true for an ordinary residential covenant, false for one restricted to a church or a public building, which the data said outright (`SINGLE FAMILY ONLY: 'N'`, `RESTRICTIONS: 'Public Building Only'`).
+The fallback ran anyway, crediting a housing unit on land that permits no housing.

 ---